(See also Overview of Tooth Disorders.)

 In reversible pulpitis, pain and inflammation go away after dentists remove any decay (cavities) and then restore the tooth.
 When pulpitis is detected early, dentists sometimes place a temporary filling containing a sedative that can eliminate the pain.
 This filling can be left in place for 6 to 8 weeks and then replaced with a permanent filling.
 Most often, dentists place a permanent filling immediately.

 In irreversible pulpitis, pulp damage is extensive and cannot be reversed.
-The only way dentists can stop the pain is by removing the pulp via root canal treatment (see Root Canal Treatment for a Badly Damaged Tooth) or tooth removal (extraction).
+The only way dentists can stop the pain is by removing the pulp via root canal treatment or tooth removal (extraction).
 If people have other signs of infection (such as a fever), dentists give antibiotics taken by mouth.
 Sometimes root canal treatment is repeated if the symptoms do not go away or worsen.